redis/redis-doc/docs/manual/scaling.md

-Redis cluster tutorial
-===

-This document is a gentle introduction to Redis Cluster, that does not use difficult to understand concepts of distributed systems.
-It provides instructions about how to setup a cluster, test, and operate it, without going into the details that are covered in the [Redis Cluster specification](/topics/cluster-spec) but just describing how the system behaves from the point of view of the user.

-However this tutorial tries to provide information about the availability and consistency characteristics of Redis Cluster from the point of view of the final user, stated in a simple to understand way.

-Note this tutorial requires Redis version 3.0 or higher.

-If you plan to run a serious Redis Cluster deployment, the more formal specification is a suggested reading, even if not strictly required.
-However it is a good idea to start from this document, play with Redis Cluster some time, and only later read the specification.

-Redis Cluster 101
 ---
+title: Scaling with Redis Cluster
+linkTitle: Scaling with Redis Cluster
+weight: 1
+aliases:
+  - /topics/cluster-tutorial
+---

+Redis scales horizontally with a deployment topology called Redis Cluster.

+This document is a gentle introduction to Redis Cluster, teaching you how to set up, test, and operate Redis Cluster in production.

+This tutorial also described the availability and consistency characteristics of Redis Cluster from the point of view of the end user, stated in a simple-to-understand way.

+If you plan to run a production Redis Cluster deployment, or want to better understand how Redis Cluster works internally, consult the [Redis Cluster specification](/topics/cluster-spec).

+## Redis Cluster 101

 Redis Cluster provides a way to run a Redis installation where data is **automatically sharded across multiple Redis nodes**.